maikszusevics/CICD_pipeline/README.md

 The CI/CD pipeline is essentially automation: pushing code changes, automated testing, and automated deployment to the next level of development/release.

 ![image](https://user-images.githubusercontent.com/110176257/187883095-68ed4c52-f177-48cf-be78-6b31400f2eca.png)
+##### Node: A machine which is part of the Jenkins environment and capable of executing Pipelines or jobs.
+Both the Controller and Agents are considered to be Nodes.
+##### Master: The central, coordinating process which stores configuration, loads plugins, and renders the various user interfaces for Jenkins.
+##### Agnet: is typically a machine, or container, which connects to a Jenkins controller and executes tasks when directed by the controller.

 - Localhost changes --> push to github --> CICD pipeline automates tests --> tests pass --> deployed